 NRH Cookbook – Nurturing Recipes for Happiness

 We are delighted to announce our very first NRH Cookbook is now available for purchase.
 Each recipe was submitted by patients and staff, past and present, of the NRH to create this fabulous cookbook.
-The cookbook contains 85 recipes, from sweet treats to chicken, from fish, to meat, and lots more, there are recipes for every occasion and taste!

 All proceeds from the NRH Cookbook will go to the Valentine’s Fund, a patient support fund in the NRH Medical Social Work Department.

 Christmas is coming……